 Leaks in the bathroom are serious problems.
-You don’t want leaks to occur anywhere in your home, but the concentration of plumbing and fixtures in bathrooms makes leaks there highly urgent.
+You don’t want plumbing leaks to occur anywhere in your home, but the concentration of plumbing and fixtures in bathrooms makes leaks there highly urgent.
 You also don’t want to lose the use of those important fixtures for too long.

 These leaks can be health hazards and sources of extreme water damage

 If your toilet is leaking from the bottom, wastewater that is filled with bacteria is able to infiltrate your bathroom.
 You absolutely do not want this seeping onto the floor.
 The potential for water damage from leaks around the base is also high.
 Water damage to the flooring is difficult to remediate, and it will weaken the support and might even lead to a collapse if the problem isn’t addressed.

 Why you’re seeing the leaks

 A toilet can leak from different locations, and if you see water around the base it doesn’t necessarily mean the problem is coming from the base.
 However…